belle2/basf2/analysis/doc/FullEventInterpretation.rst

 For the required inputs listed above, symlinks are created to the current directory for stages 0 to 6.
 In case of merged ``training_input.root`` files from stages 0 to 5 to create
 ``training_input_merged.root``, the paths to the original files are used directly to merge them.

-To correctly configure the training for stages 0 to 5, the `basf2.Path` path needs to be created again to have the ``Summary.pickle`` file created, containing a local pickled version of the path.
+To correctly configure the training for stages 0 to 5, the `basf2.Path` needs to be created again to have the ``Summary.pickle`` file created, containing a local pickled version of the path.
 After that, the ``do_trainings(particles, configuration)`` function of the ``fei`` package is called to start BDT trainings needed for the current stage.

 For stage 6, the scripts ``analysis/scripts/fei/printReporting.py`` and ``analysis/scripts/fei/latexReporting.py`` are executed on top of the inputs provided via symlinks, and the script